Cosmic Thing

 Cosmic Thing is the fifth studio album by American new wave band the B-52's, released in 1989 by Reprise Records.
-It contains the singles "Love Shack", "Roam" and "Deadbeat Club", which reached the Top 10, 20 and 30 of the US Billboard Hot 100 charts, respectively.
+It contains the hit singles "Love Shack", "Roam" and "Deadbeat Club".
 The music video for "Love Shack" won the award for Best Group Video at the 1990 MTV Video Music Awards.
 Six of the album's songs were produced by Nile Rodgers in New York City, and the remaining four by Don Was in upstate New York.

-Cosmic Thing was the 9th best-selling album of 1990 in the US, peaking at No. 4 on the Billboard 200, and was an international success as well, charting in the Top 10 in the UK, and reaching No. 1 in Australia and New Zealand.
-The album eventually achieved 4× platinum status in the US and platinum status in the UK.
+Cosmic Thing was the ninth best-selling album of 1990 in the US, peaking at No. 4 on the Billboard 200, and was an international success as well, charting in the Top 10 in the UK, and reaching No. 1 in Australia and New Zealand.
+The album eventually achieved 4× Platinum status in the US and Platinum status in the UK.
 Its success served as a comeback for the band, following the death of guitarist, songwriter and founding member Ricky Wilson in 1985.
 The band also embarked on the worldwide Cosmic Tour to promote the album.

 Background

-Following guitarist Ricky Wilson's death and the band's short promotional campaign for their 1986 album Bouncing Off the Satellites, the band were uncertain about their future together.
+Following guitarist Ricky Wilson's death and the band's short promotional campaign for their 1986 album Bouncing Off the Satellites, the band was uncertain about their future together.
 The album had been the band's most expensive to produce, and their foregoing of a tour to promote it resulted in the band seeing little revenue, which led to them experiencing great financial difficulties.

-In 1988, prompted by drummer/guitarist Keith Strickland, the band began to group together and write new songs.
+In 1988, prompted by drummer/guitarist Keith Strickland, the band began to convene and write new songs.
 Singer Kate Pierson described this as a healing process for herself and the band after Wilson's death three years prior.
 Much of the album was written in Woodstock and surrounding areas in upstate New York, a place to which Strickland and Pierson had both relocated during the group's hiatus, and all four members felt a proximity to nature in these places that was not found in their previous home of New York City.
 The band spent approximately a year writing the songs.
 Strickland stated, "We spent a lot of time just talking, and we needed that.
-We were our own support group after Ricky's passing, which was a very traumatic thing for all of us and, in particular, for Cindy."
+We were our own support group after Ricky's passing, which was a very traumatic thing for all of us and, in particular, for Cindy [Wilson]."

 The band rented a rehearsal space in the Wall Street area of Manhattan, in which they worked four days a week.
 At this time, the band also left their longtime manager, Gary Kurfirst, and left longtime label Warner Bros. for Reprise.